aodin/schedule/README.md

 }
 ```

-More complex job can be built using methods.
+More complex jobs can be built using methods.

 ```go
 type Counter struct {